Canadian Collaborative for Global Health

 CanWaCH, with support from Global Affairs Canada, is proud to launch the first Canadian Collaborative for Global Health (the Collaborative).

-Over the next two years, the Collaborative will bring together Canadian and global partners to generate solutions to urgent data challenges in global health and gender equality.
+For the past two years, the Collaborative has brought together Canadian and global partners to generate solutions to urgent data challenges in global health and gender equality.
 This effort is rooted in a feminist approach to creating lasting change and will enable Canada to meaningful progress towards the SDGs.

 - Investigate the underlying barriers to effective data progress in areas of global health and gender equality;